 State agencies are responsible for implementing laws passed by the Iowa General Assembly.
-State agencies such as the Department of Natural Resources write rules to implement the laws.
+The Department of Natural Resources writes rules to implement the laws.
 The following links can help you find specific sections of administrative rules or laws governing animal feeding operations.
-You can also find an explanation of the rule process and how the DNR provides public notice and seeks public comment on proposed rules before they are finalized.
-There is also a link to information about federal rules governing concentrated animal feeding operations (CAFOs).
+You can also find an explanation of the rule process and how the DNR provides public notice and seeks public comment before proposed rules are finalized.
+Or, find more information about federal rules governing concentrated animal feeding operations (CAFOs).

 New Rule Proposals